Verix CDC – Multimode Cross Domain Crossing

 - Most precise multimode CDC reporting—no crossing missed

-- Static intent verification technology provides unprecedented precision, ease of use, and debug
+- Deep static verification technology provides unprecedented precision, ease of use, and debug

-- Reduces runtime by an order of magnitude
+- Reduces runtime by a factor of number of modes

 - Saves debug time by avoiding analysis of crossings that cannot occur, iterations, and duplication of reviews

-- Highest capacity enables CDC verification on billion-gate SoC designs
+- Highest capacity to enable CDC verification of billion-gate SoC designs